Submodular Order Functions and Assortment Optimization: Conclusion

-\textbf{Directions for Further Work and Beyond Submodular Order} \begin{itemize} \item Are there other applications where objective is not submodular but has submodular order? \item What is the best possible approximation guarantee under matroid constraint? \item \textbf{Multiple submodular orders:} Consider an order $\pi$ and its reverse order $\pi_r$.
+\textbf{Directions for Further Work and Beyond Submodular Order} \begin{itemize} \item What is the best possible approximation guarantee under matroid constraint? \item \textbf{Multiple submodular orders:} Consider an order $\pi$ and its reverse order $\pi_r$.
 Does a function with submodular order along both $\pi$ and $\pi_r$ admit better approximations?
-Note that the upper bound of $0.5$ in Theorem \ref{impossible} applies to functions with multiple submodular orders but not to functions where an order and its reverse are both submodular orders. \item \textbf{Unknown submodular order:} Given a function $f$ and the knowledge that it has a submodular order, can we circumvent the inapproximability result in Theorem \ref{mor} without knowing the order?
-Are there natural conditions under which the order can be computed using only value queries?
-Note that our results for the Markov choice model (see Section \ref{asst:markov}) are oriented in this direction.
-It is worth noting that the impossibility result given in Theorem \ref{mor} only applies to functions that do not have any (strong or weak) submodular order. \end{itemize}
+Note that the upper bound of $0.5$ in Theorem \ref{impossible} applies to functions with multiple submodular orders but not to functions where an order and its reverse are both submodular orders. \item \textbf{Unknown submodular order:} Given a function $f$ and the knowledge that it has a submodular order, can we get interesting guarantees for optimization without knowing the order?
+Are there natural conditions under which the order could be computed using only value queries?
+What is the computational complexity of verifying that a given order is a submodular order or certifying the inexistence of (weak) submodular order?
+Note that testability problems are hard and not completely understood even for classic submodular functions \cite{seshadhri2014submodularity}.

+Recall that knowing the submodular order is not necessary for obtaining algorithmic guarantees.
+In particular, our algorithm for Markov choice model develops a partial (submodular) order by repeatedly solving an unconstrained version of the problem on smaller and smaller ground sets.
+Generalizing the scope of such an idea idea is another interesting direction for future work.
+Recall that the impossibility result given in Theorem \ref{mor} only applies to functions that do not have any (strong or weak) submodular order. \item Are there other applications where objective is not submodular but has submodular order? \end{itemize}